 In order to more fully appreciate the hundreds of teas available, here are 10 that will serve as guiding lights and points of comparison.
-As there can be distinction even between retailers’ teas, it is recommended that you try the same kind of tea from at least 2 different retailers or sources.
+As there can be distinction between the same kind of tea at differing levels of quality, it is recommended that you try the same kind of tea from at least 2 different retailers, sources, or different quality grades.

 The list includes teas from the main 4 categories of tea: white, green, wulong (or oolong) and black.

-- Silver Needle: this white tea originated in China, although other countries are developing silver needles.
+1. Silver Needle: this white tea originated in China, although other countries now offer versions of silver needle tea.
 Silver needle consists of the downy tips that are light green to silvery color.

-- Bai Mu Dan (sometimes Pai Mu Tan, White Peony): White Peony is the bridge between white and green teas.
+2. Bai Mu Dan (sometimes Pai Mu Tan, White Peony): White Peony is a bridge between white and green teas.
 It includes more mature green leaves, silvery tips, and the stems that connect the two.

-- Puer (also pu’ erh): Puer is unique in its processing.
+10. Puer (also pu’ erh): Puer is unique in its processing.
 While many teas depend on an oxidization process to develop flavor, puers rely on a bacterial process for fermentation (think wine or cheese).
-The result includes both sheng (i.e. raw) puer and shu (aged), the latter one known for earthy tastes and a dark, inky brew.
+The result includes both sheng (i.e. raw) puer and shu (cooked), the latter one known for earthy tastes and a dark, inky brew.

 As you begin to taste these teas, don’t forget to make notes on the smells, textures and colors.
 A journal of this kind will help you immensely when you search for your perfect cup.

-Compare this tea with other reviews on the Score Sheet
+Compare this tea with other reviews on the Score Sheetby